textInput event

 This event is supported by the input:password, input:search, input:text and textarea elements, and by elements in contentEditable mode.

-The oninput event is similar to the textInput event and is supported by Firefox, Opera and Safari.
+The oninput event is similar to the textInput event and is supported by Firefox, Opera, Google Chrome, Safari and Internet Explorer from version 9.
+You can use it instead of the textInput event.

 Another similar event is the cross-browser onchange event, but it occurs after the element loses the focus, not immediately after the modification.